ahtif/FlatFinder/docs/ws3/backlog.md

 Then I should be able to access the services for Administrators

 ###Account Recovery
+Feature: Account recovery
+As a registered user, I should be able to reset my password for my account as either a Landlord or Searcher so that I can regain access to my account.

 Scenario: Recovering an account
 Given I am a user